Why I'm Not Buying Into The Trump-Led Infrastructure Boom

 When will the infrastructure spending push take off?

-According to Deutsche analysts, it typically takes 6 months for infrastructure bills to become law, so a Trump infrastructure plan could become law by mid-2017 (6 months after inauguration) at the earliest.
+According to Deutsche analysts, it typically takes six months for infrastructure bills to become law, so a Trump infrastructure plan could become law by mid-2017 (six months after inauguration) at the earliest.
 Historically, public infrastructure spending inflects upward 12-15 months after a law passes, implying late 2018 before any meaningful benefits filter through to the economy.

 Another key point to consider is that the mega projects which typically receive P3 funding currently total ~$60B, which would only absorb 6% of the $1tn infrastructure push.
 As it stands, P3 projects are the key projects that would be eligible to benefit from a Trump infrastructure plan.
 However, this pipeline is very limited ($60b only represents 6% of the proposed $1tn spend).

 This means that a lot of projects need to be kickstarted from scratch and project planning will need to quickly increase to absorb the $1tn in funding.
-Now it takes a full 2 years to plan/design a large project before they go into construction, which suggests E&C players will only start to see benefits in 2019-20 at the earliest.
+Now it takes a full two years to plan/design a large project before they go into construction, which suggests E&C players will only start to see benefits in 2019-20 at the earliest.

 Also worth noting is that most infra funding is deployed at a state/local level which implies that P3 funding will need to go through similar avenues.
 The catch is that only 60% of states have P3 legislation, suggesting additional state-level action will be needed before such projects can be embarked on.